kitajchuk/JScroll/README.md

 ## Attribution
 This is a spiritual "fork" of JScroll by [Jesper Landberg](https://github.com/jesperlandberg/JScroll).
-Here the library is reusable via npm and can be enhanced with time.
+Here the library is reusable and is actively being enhanced.
 For instance, I have already added a `JScroll.scrollTo` method to the utility.